ziaali455/Qawl/README.md

 - Model: Any OOP logic, backend, and machine learning integration
 - Deprecated: Inactive files in the app

+Learn this before you push any code.
+Your code will be rejected if it does not follow this schema unless given explicit permission by the CTO.

 ## The Stack

 Frontend - Purely Flutter